-Design your webquest with Google Sites.
-That way, you can store it in one handy place.
-In addition, each section is organized under its own tab.
+A webquest will add pizzazz to your lesson.
+With Google Sites, you can store everything in one handy place.
+Each section is organized under its own tab.
 And you can easily link to outside sources.

 What is a webquest?
 At its heart, it’s a quest.
 The entire sequence leads to a high-level task.
 Kids access relevant materials on the Internet.
 (Yep, it’s paperless.)

 1. Begin Webquest Design with the Desired Outcome